-A Typical Evening for a Junior Boarding Student
+A Typical Evening for a Boarding Student

 Each day includes formal and informal lessons in time management, self-advocacy, study skills, cooperative living, conflict resolution, table manners, team building, independent living skills, social skills, and leadership skills.

-While there are variations in any day based on school activities, structure and schedules are a necessary component in our Junior Boarding Program.
+While there are variations in any day based on school activities, structure and schedules are a necessary component in our Boarding Program.

 Before Dinner